Numerical Analysis of Differential Equations

 |Contact info: 512 Vincent Hall, tel: 6-9137, email:

-About the course: This is the first semester of a two-semester graduate level
+About the course: This is a two-semester graduate level

 introduction to the numerical solution of partial differential equations.

 will begin with finite difference methods for the Laplacian

 and the basic techniques to analyze them (maximum principle, Fourier analysis,